-Although it had no connection to the original "Falcon Crest", which was called "Şahin Tepesi" in Turkey, WARNER BROS. decided to use the "Şahin Tepesi" title for this new drama series, probably to capitalize on the success of the name.
+The original "Falcon Crest" series was already called "Şahin Tepesi" in Turkey, so WARNER BROS. decided to use the "Şahin Tepesi" title for the new 2018 drama series to capitalize on the success of the name.
 As an odd result, all English-speaking promotional materials for the new show referred to the production as "Falcon Crest".
-Although some sources claimed that the new show was a remake or Turkish adaption of "Falcon Crest", it was not.
-It only shared the same title with the classic "Falcon Crest" series via its Turkish equivalent.

 - "Taboo American Style 1: The Ruthless Beginning":